-Children School Safety Policy:

-Children will be sent to the aftercare room if found after school without appropriate supervision.
-The parent will be charged for the time the student is supervised in the program.
-If a student is staying before or after for school purposes (ex.
-Study sessions, private tutoring, or parent & school meetings) they will be escorted to the aftercare room, and the parent will not be charged for that time spent in the program.
+Children School Safety Policy | Children will be sent to the aftercare room if found after school without appropriate supervision and the parent/guardian will be charged for the time that the student is supervised in the program.
+If a student is staying after school for a Parent/Teacher Conference, the parent/guardian will not be charged for that time spent in the program.